Who am I

 My name is Jesse Kaukonen.
 I’m a programmer and computer enthusiast located in Espoo, Finland.
 I’ve been interested in computers and video games since my early childhood when I had an Amiga 500, which I still have in working order on my desk.
-My interests lay mainly in parallel computing, 3D and graphics programming, hardware programming, video games and procedural generation.
-I’m not interested in web development / mobile phones if I can avoid it.
-I prefer programming in C, C++, and golang.
+My interests lay mainly in parallel computing, code optimization, hardware programming, 3D and graphics programming, video games, and procedural generation.
+I’m not interested in web development if I can avoid it.
+I prefer programming in C for its simplicity and understandable ecosystem, and overall believe in strongly typed languages with a compiler spotting errors before they occur in runtime.

 Professional